-SARS-CoV-2 is a virus that causes the respiratory disease COVID-19 that first appeared in the Chinese province of Wuhan in late 2019.
+SARS CoV 2 is a virus that causes the respiratory disease COVID-19 that first appeared in the Chinese province of Wuhan in late 2019.
 It belongs to the same family of corona viruses as SARS-CoV-1.
-As with SARS-CoV-1 infection, the symptoms include dry coughing, fever, a runny nose and varying degrees of breathing difficulty.
+As with SARS-CoV-1 (or SARS) infection, the symptoms include dry coughing, fever, a runny nose and varying degrees of breathing difficulty.